mannat-gill/cse15l-lab-reports/lab-report-2-week-3.md

 ![Image](Lab_Report_2_Photos/addPerson_puneet.png)
 ![Image](Lab_Report_2_Photos/addPerson_sherry.png)

-Now using "printPersons" we will search the list of people we added to filter out ones not containg the substring we passed through.
+Now using "printPersons" we will search the list of people we added to get the names containg the substring.

 For Example: "/addPerson?printPersons=h" will output the names containing the substring 'h'